 Email: firstname.lastname@example.org | Phone: 303-497-6562

-Scott Ledgerwood's work in the Public Safety Communication Research (PSCR) Division is focused on improved usability, user interface testing, and mobile device security for first responders.
-He works with John Beltz and the NIST Information Security community to ensure PSCR systems are adequately secured.
-Prior to joining NIST in 2015, Scott worked at U.S. Customs and Border Protection under the Department of Homeland Security.
-He managed multiple security teams responsible for IT Security Risk Assessments, FISMA and Privacy Compliance, and Authorization and Accreditation.
-Scott holds a Bachelor's Degree in Applied Information Technology from George Mason University and a Master's in Business Administration from Bellevue University.
+Scott Ledgerwood's work in the Public Safety Communication Research (PSCR) Division at NIST is focused on improved usability and user interface testing for first responders.
+His team is developing new test methodologies leveraging virtual and augmented reality to enable improved research, testing and development of first responder technologies.
+Prior to joining NIST in 2015, Scott worked at the DHS-CBP where he managed cybersecurity teams responsible for Risk Assessments and FISMA Compliance.
+Scott holds a BS in Applied Information Technology from George Mason University, an MBA from Bellevue University and an MS in Telecommunications from University of Colorado Boulder.
 Scott moved from the Washington, D.C. area to join NIST in 2015.
-He is thoroughly enjoying the beautiful scenery with his wife and their goldendoodle, Winston.
+He is thoroughly enjoying the beautiful scenery with his wife, son and goldendoodle.
 Scott is an avid triathlete, mountain biker, and an occasional participant in the Scottish Highland Games.